Severe Toothache at Night: When Should You See a Dentist?

 Few things are more disruptive than a severe toothache at night.
 The throbbing, relentless pain that seems to intensify the moment you lie down can leave you feeling anxious, exhausted, and unsure of what to do next.
-It is one of the most common reasons people search online for dental advice outside of surgery hours.
+It is one of the most common reasons people search online for dental advice outside of surgery hours, hoping to find some relief or understand whether their symptoms require urgent attention.

 A nighttime toothache can stem from a variety of causes — from tooth decay and infection to gum disease or even grinding your teeth while you sleep.
 Understanding the possible reasons behind the pain, and knowing when it may be appropriate to seek professional dental assessment, can help you make informed decisions about your oral health.